Pregnancy and Hair Dye

 A common question that our Client Delight Team often get asked is:

-Can i colour my hair in pregnancy?
+Can I colour my hair in pregnancy?

 There are a number of factors to consider here, so we spoke to Josh for his expert opinion on what he tells clients when they ask him about colouring hair when pregnant or breastfeeding.

 Firstly, it’s important to note that using hair dye when pregnant (or using any hair colouring product generally!) is deeply personal and an individual choice at every stage.
-But the most common concern that is raised is: is it safe to dye hair when pregnant?

 Generally speaking, yes.